-- For information on how to configure Access Manager for SSL by using certificates created by the Access Manager CA, see "Enabling SSL Communication" in the Novell Access Manager 3.1 SP3 Setup Guide. - For information on how to use certificates generated by external CAs, see "Using Externally Signed Certificates" in the Novell Access Manager 3.1 SP3 Setup Guide.
+- For information on how to configure Access Manager for SSL by using certificates created by the Access Manager CA, see "Enabling SSL Communication" in the Novell Access Manager 3.1 SP5 Setup Guide. - For information on how to use certificates generated by external CAs, see "Using Externally Signed Certificates" in the Novell Access Manager 3.1 SP5 Setup Guide.

-11.3.2 Using an L4 Switch
+10.3.2 Using an L4 Switch

 When you use an L4 switch to cluster Identity Servers or Access Gateways or both, you need to configure it for each cluster.
 The base URL of the Identity Server configuration should be the DNS name you have configured the L4 switch to use for the Identity Server cluster.
-The Access Gateway should be configured to use the DNS name you have configured the L4 switch to use for the Access Gateway to use multiple published DNS names, these DNS names must also resolve to the L4 switch, and the L4 switch must be configured to use them for the Access Gateway cluster.
+The Access Gateway should be configured to use the DNS name you have configured the L4 switch to use for the Access Gateway cluster.
+If you configure the Access Gateway to use multiple published DNS names, these DNS names must also resolve to the L4 switch, and the L4 switch must be configured to use them for the Access Gateway cluster.